- Research and Projects

 Approximately 400,000 people in the UK suffer with rheumatoid arthritis (RA), with around 12,000 people developing the condition each year.
 Although RA can be treated and managed effectively, it is a painful condition that has a huge impact on the lives of its sufferers.
 The economic costs of RA are estimated to be approximately £3.8 - £4.8 billion per year.
 This is made up of NHS costs and indirect costs, such as the effects of lower work productivity and the personal impact of the disease.
 Approximately one third of people have to stop working within two years of the onset of RA.

 In most cases, patient follow-up appointments for sufferers of RA are initiated by physicians.
 There are often delays in follow-up, meaning patients are sometimes seen when they are well and little action is required.
-The introduction of a patient initiated clinic (PIC) to a hospital in the south west, means the majority of people in the area with RA now have rapid access to secondary care when they or their GP feel it is required.
+The introduction of a PIC to Derriford Hospital in Plymouth has resulted in the majority of people in the area with RA having rapid access to secondary care when they or their GP feel it is required.

 The PIC protocol entitled 'Evaluation of a patient-initiated review system in rheumatoid arthritis: an implementation trial protocol' was published in the BMC Musculoskeletal Disorder journal in July 2012.
 A copy of the protocol can be viewed and downloaded from the BioMed Central website.